RE·MEDI - Overview

-To maximize the effectiveness of Ca$hback Coverage and The Doctor Shopper, we introduce a third concept—Diagnostic Centers.
+To maximize the effectiveness of Reference Pricing + Rebates and The Doctor Shopper, we introduce a third concept—Specialty Diagnostic Centers.
 A Diagnostic Center is typically the first stop for a patient with negative signs or symptoms, and who is not experiencing an emergency medical situation.
 The Diagnostic Center is staffed with clinicians, a primary-care physician, an internist and specialty care doctors.
 These personnel operate under contract on behalf of the RE·MEDI system's members.

 A person arriving at the Diagnostic Center is examined by a clinician to determine if her medical condition is routine or non-routine.
 If the former, and the treatment is straightforward, she will be treated by the clinician.
 If her condition is still routine but more complicated, she will be treated by the primary care physician.
 Before leaving the Diagnostic Center, she also may receive a prescription.

 However, if it appears that the patient's condition is non-routine, she will be seen by the internist.
 If appropriate, he will refer her to a specialist whose specialty encompasses the patient's likely medical condition.
 This specialist will examine the patient and perform or order diagnostic tests and procedures so that an accurate diagnosis can be ascertained.
 Following this diagnosis, the Diagnostician will prepare a formal, written treatment plan, which will be processed through the RE·MEDI system's proprietary software to identify several doctors who can treat the patient's medical condition.
 These doctors' prices, outcomes, credentials and other information will be gathered and organized, and then printed in The Doctor Shopper.
 The patient will receive The Doctor Shopper before leaving the Diagnostic Center, and just at the point that she needs to select a doctor for her treatment.